Public Health (Management and Leadership)

 This module will provide an introduction to epidemiology covering key epidemiological concepts; measures of disease; association and causation; confounding and bias.
 It will also introduce research designs including cross-sectional, ecological, cohort, case-control and intervention studies and introduce population health measures such as screening.

-- Foundations of Leadership & Teamwork (Online)
+- Foundations of Leadership and Teamwork

 - Key Issues in Global Public Health

 This module introduces contemporary and historical public health discourses, policies and practices, before critically examining their practical and theoretical underpinnings.
 The module goes on to explore the role and actions of key global health players (e.g. individual governments, United Nations organisations, bilateral and multilateral partnerships, local and international non-governmental organisations and health care industries), and discusses the social determinants of health, considering how they might be tackled for improved health equity and social justice.
 The module then provides an introduction to major public health challenges in the contemporary world, illustrated through health issues (e.g. malnutrition, maternal and child health, mental health, sexual and reproductive health), socio-political issues (e.g. gender equity, trade, conflict, famine), and environmental issues (e.g. climate change, urbanisation, food security, waste management).
 Lastly, the module concludes by looking forward, in light of contemporary trends, whilst reflecting on lessons learnt, in order to sustainably improve global health in the future.15 credits